edwardcapriolo/IronCount/README.md

         ("reduce", columns[0], Arrays.asList(table+"|"+row)));
     }

- Kafka has the notion of partitioners and the join key is used internally to route messages for the same user_id to the same handler.
+Kafka has the notion of partitioners and the join key is used internally to route messages for the same user_id to the same partition.
 The ReduceHandler writes partial aggreggations as Cassandra counters made possible by Kafka's underlying partitioning.

-This system where one Workload creates data for another can be viewed as a pipe or a feedback loop.
+In this example the map Workload creates data for the reduce Workload.
+You can imagine this as a pipe or a feedback loop.

     @Override
     public void handleMessage(Message m) {